dvorakjt/geneREADME/README.md

 ## Installation
 ![Installation Image ](./assets/screenshots/screen-2.png)

 To install GeneREADME, clone this repository.
 You will need to have node.js installed on your computer.
-Then enter your terminal and cd into the localrepository folder.
+Then enter your terminal and cd into the local repository folder.
 From there, run npm install to make sure that all dependencies have been installed.
 One you do this, you should be able to run the index file by entering the command node index.js.

 ### Dependencies